-- Term grade point averages of 3.2 or better while participating in the program and a cumulative grade point average of 3.2 or better by the end of the third year. - Attendance at all scheduled AMP seminars during the first three (3) years.
+- Term grade point averages of 3.2 or better while participating in the program and a cumulative grade point average of 3.2 or better by the end of the third year. - Attendance at all scheduled AMP workshops during the first three (3) years. - Attendance at all scrieduled Affir Workshops during the first three (3) years.
+Completion of all general education curriculum, major, and minor (if declared) requirements prior to the end of the third year. - Completion of at least one (1) credit-bearing internship prior to the end of the third year.

-- Completion of all general education curriculum, major, and minor (if declared) requirements prior to the end of the third year. - Completion of at least one (1) internship prior to the end of the third year. - Completion of at least 108 earned semester hours by the end of the third year. - Completion of graduation petition and graduation compliance audit forms (general education, major, and minor) in spring term of the third year. - A score of at least 600 on the Graduate Management Admissions Test (GMAT) by the end of the fall term of the third year - Preparation of an accepted resume and videotaped mock interview prior to the end of the third year. - A personal interview with the Director of Admissions, Crummer Graduate School of Business
+- Completion of at least 107 earned semester hours by the end of the third year. - Completion of graduation petition and graduation compliance audit forms (general education, major, and minor) in spring term of the third year. - A score of at least 600 on the Graduate Management Admissions Test (GMAT) by the end of the fall term of the third year. - Declaration of a major and submission of a completed three-year degree planner to the AMP Coordinator before April 1st in the spring term of the first year - Students must submit the required Crummer application materials including GMAT scores to the MBA Admissions Office by January 15th of their third year.
+Decisions will be rendered prior to the end of the spring term of the third year.
+Applicants must meet the requirements set forth by the Crummer Graduate School of Business Admissions Office.
+Completion of the AMP minimal expectations is a requirement of the AMP program but does not quarantee admission into Crummer.